-- Bailly Chellberg: There are three covered picnic shelters near the parking lot with one that is wheelchair accessible.
-The shelters are reservable starting six months in advance of - West Beach: There are eight covered picnic shelters near the parking lot with two that are wheelchair accessible.
+• Bailly Chellberg: There are three covered picnic shelters near the parking lot with one that is wheelchair accessible.
 The shelters are reservable starting six months in advance of the desired use date.
+The reservation is good for day use from 6:00 am to 11:00 pm (CT).

+• West Beach: There are eight covered picnic shelters near the parking lot with two that are wheelchair accessible.
+The shelters are reservable starting six months in advance of the desired use date.
 The reservation is good for day use from 7:00 am to 9:00 pm (CT).
 The shelter reservation does not waive the national park entrance fee or guarantee parking for your group.
-Plan to arrive early (especially weekends).
+Plan to arrive early (especially weekends and holidays).